Bike Stores that Sell the Specialized Turbo Levo 2021:

-Depending on how you would like to ride, you can adjust each level of power so the motor can assist the right way each support mode.
+Depending on how you would like to ride, you can adjust each power level so the motor can assist the right way in each supported mode.

 About the Infinite Tune – Mission Control App

-What I like the most of the control technology of the Specialized Turbo is the possibility to also adjust the desired distance and time you want to ride.
+What I like the most about the control technology of the Specialized Turbo is the possibility of adjusting the desired distance and time you want to ride.

 By doing this, the motor and battery deliver just the right amount of power to achieve your set number.
 Pretty cool.

-Lastly, you can also check other stats like the total distance traveled, responsiveness of the battery and condition of the motor.
+Lastly, you can also check other stats like the total distance traveled, the responsiveness of the battery, and the condition of the motor.

 SRAM Brake and Drivetrain System

-The shifting and braking systems were also manufactured by SRAM, which is known to provide acceptable components.
+The shifting and braking systems were also manufactured by SRAM, which provides acceptable components.

-The drive-train system was designed to give eleven (11) speed with gear ratio of 11 to 42 teeth in the cassette.
+The drive-train system was designed to give eleven (11) speeds with a gear ratio of 11 to 42 teeth in the cassette.

 It is most likely to give you a more gentle and smooth braking action when taking corners.
-Still, it should be good to get you to a full stop without issues.
+Still, getting you to a full stop without issues should be good.

 Is it Worth Buying the Specialized Turbo Levo?

-The Turbo Levo full suspension electric mountain bike has outstanding technology that for some users, will impress.
+The Turbo Levo full suspension electric mountain bike has outstanding technology that will impress some users.

 Specialized Turbo Levo benefits

-Compared to other very competitive e-bike manufacturers, it has components that are good enough to take a trail without concerns.
+Compared to other very competitive e-bike manufacturers, it has good enough components to take a trail without concerns.

-As per usual, the motor and battery offers the minimum power to climb any ground without hassle.
+As per usual, the motor and battery offer the minimum power to climb any ground without hassle.

-The rear suspension system positioning is actually very interesting.
-Usually, your body would experience the force created when landing, but in this case, the frame will receive most of it.
+The rear suspension system positioning is very interesting.
+Usually, your body would experience the force created when landing, but the frame will receive most of it in this case.

-For additional benefits, I really like what they have done with the controlling system interface.
+I really like what they have done with the controlling system interface for additional benefits.

-Not sure why I would want to setup a riding time; I think the distance is great.
+Not sure why I would want to set up a riding time; I think the distance is excellent.

 Some potential limitations

-As mention before, the suspension system is good.
+As mentioned before, the suspension system is good.
 The front one has enough travel (150mm) to absorb descent landings.

-The rear one is good too but if I were to be complicated, the models offering a three (3) locking system maybe be more beneficial, specially when going uphill.
+The rear one is good too, but if I were to be complicated, the models offering a three (3) locking system maybe be more beneficial, especially when going uphill.

-The tires are good, however the rear one could have had a more aggressive tread to possibly increase the traction.
+The tires are reasonable; however, the rear one could have had a more aggressive tread to increase the traction.

 I think the smart control technology is not super old and possibly will require some adjustment in the future.